 Let’s return to our original example, and implement the copy constructor for our Player

 objects.
-We’ll simply replicate the behavior of the default copy constructor, with some additional logging:
+For now, we’ll simply replicate the behavior of the default copy constructor, with some additional logging:

 #include <iostream>